ThePinkPanther96/Linux/Git/README.md

 - CentOS 7 environment
 - Working networking connection with access to the internet.
 - Basic understanding of Linux Bash.
-- Remote client for testing (In my case I used Windows client with (Git bash)[https://git-scm.com/download/win])
+- Remote client for testing.
+In my case I used a Windows client with (Git bash)[https://git-scm.com/download/win]

 ## How to configure the Git server manually
 ## Server side